Another Side, Another Story

 - Vietcong 2.
 While the original game and Fist Alpha casts the players as a Green Beret, in the second game they're either a MACV operator or a VC fighter.

-- The House Of The Dead Overkill's extended cut features Varla Gun, previously just an NPC, going through two levels on her own with a character never seen or mentioned in the main game.
+- The House of the Dead: OVERKILL's extended cut features Varla Guns, previously just an NPC, going through two levels on her own with her brother's Dumb Blonde girlfriend who was never seen or mentioned in the main game.

 Hack and Slash

 - Ninety-Nine Nights relies completely on this trope.
 Entire subplots only appear when you get far enough to play through as the right character.

 - Variant in the Samurai Warriors and Dynasty Warriors series: Unlocking a new character means you can go through their specific Story Mode and/or add new missions.